wittend/instance/docs/overview.rst

 Overview
 ========

-``flow-dash`` is a minimal flow-graph editor and runtime scaffold built on Deno.
+``instance`` is a minimal flow-graph editor and runtime scaffold built on Deno.
 It presents a palette of reusable objects which you can drag onto a canvas and connect with directed links.
 The visual graph can be saved as a JSON project and reloaded later.

 Goals
 -----